-- Having only two wheels allows them to be turned much more easily than dual-axle trailers.
+- Easy to Drive: Having only two wheels allows them to be turned much more easily than dual-axle trailers.
 This is true whether you’re on the road or backing into the storage space beside a house.
 You’ll simply get tighter corners with a single-axle trailer.

-- Having one axle and two wheels means half the upkeep of a dual axle and a third the upkeep of a triple axle!
+- Easy to Maintain: Having one axle and two wheels means half the upkeep of a dual axle and a third the upkeep of a triple axle!

-- Single axle trailers are not as safe during a blowout.
+- Safety: Single axle trailers are not as safe during a blowout.

-- Most small boat trailers are used for moving a boat short distances.
+- Distance: Most small boat trailers are used for moving a boat short distances.

 Multi-Axle Boat Trailers